Sponsored post - log in to remove this ad.

-This is the 3rd of this model passed through my hands, and I consider it to be the best one.
+This is the 3rd of this model passed through my hands, and I consider it to be the best one - cosmetically it is certainly.

 This tonearm claims to provide superior tracking, reduce resonance, and few other things.

 Also allows for a couple of nice features you cant get with a normal tonearm, at least i've not seen them.
 You have 2 extra buttons - which move arm left or right (once lfited) - a very useful feature when looking for a certain track.
 Also has repeat, auto start and shutoff.

 I enjoy having all the operating buttons out front of the case, so you can operate all functions while keeping lid down.

 Heavy duty direct drive motor - very strong.
 Even with good sized record weight it's up to speed within one revolution.
 I've heard that JVC provided the motors for some Denon tables?